The Ultimate Carry-on Packing Guide

 6. Pack a Travel Pillow

 I never gave it much thought before, but now that I do, I see how much comfort I was sacrificing while flying.
-With this inflatable pillow, the entire flight became surprisingly smooth and comfortable, which pleased me.
+With the inflatable pillow, the entire long flight becomes surprisingly smooth and comfortable, which pleases me.

 7. Stick to a Few Outfits Only